React Router

 @equinor/fusion-framework-react-router

-Thin integration layer between React Router v7 and the Fusion Framework.
-It adds Fusion-specific behaviour — navigation module wiring, typed fusion context injection, a file-style route DSL, and manifest-ready route schemas — while keeping the full power of React Router.
+Integration layer between React Router v7 and the Fusion Framework.
+Provides automatic navigation module wiring, typed fusion context injection into loaders, actions, and components, a file-style route DSL, and manifest-ready route schemas.

 Features